t4corun/zmk-config/readme.md

 # t4corun ZMK Config

-Relearning ZMK after a long hiatus (2023).
-The main reason for doing this is the dongle.
-Setting up a XIAO Dongle setup for a GEIST Totem.
+Relearning ZMK after a long hiatus (2023), primarily for the dongle.
+Setting up a XIAO Dongle setup for a GEIST Totem and porting over my QMK keymap

 This won't be a straight fork of [GEIGEIGEIST's](https://github.com/GEIGEIGEIST/zmk-config-totem) or [eigatech's](https://github.com/eigatech/zmk-config) repositories as I want to make it per ZMK's latest structure.

-## Goals
+## Features

+My keymap is designed with SQL and Powershell in mind.
+It features:

+- Dongle support
 - Minimal configuration.
 Leverage the documented defaults when possible
-- ZMK Studio support?
+- Timerless homerow mods
+- Macros for bracket symbols

 ## Learnings